Market maker: London

-On the London Stock Exchange there are official market makers for many securities.
+On the LSE, there are official market makers for many securities.
 Some of the LSE's member firms take on the obligation of always making a two-way price in each of the stocks in which they make markets.
 Their prices are the ones displayed on the Stock Exchange Automated Quotation (SEAQ) system and it is they who generally deal with brokers buying or selling stock on behalf of clients.

 Proponents of the official market making system claim market makers add to the liquidity and depth of the market by taking a short or long position for a time, thus assuming some risk in return for the chance of a small profit.
 On the LSE, one can always buy and sell stock: each stock always has at least two market makers and they are obliged to deal.

 In contrast, on smaller, order-driven markets such as the JSE Securities Exchange it can be difficult to determine the buying and selling prices of even a small block of stocks that lack a clear and immediate market value because there are often no buyers or sellers on the order board.

 Unofficial market makers are free to operate on order driven markets or, indeed, on the LSE.
 They do not have the obligation to always be making a two-way price, but they do not have the advantage that everyone must deal with them either.

 Examples of UK Market makers since Big Bang Day are Peel Hunt LLP, Winterflood Securities, Liberum Capital, Shore Capital, Fairfax IS and Altium Securities.

 Prior to the Big Bang, jobbers had exclusive rights of market making on the LSE.